hubidu/bifrost-io/BACKLOG.md

 - DONE Add environment info
 - DONE Extract tags from test title
 - DONE Support puppeteer in codeceptjs helper
-- No stacktrace when within session (probably same for within)
+- DONE No stacktrace when within session (probably same for within)
+- DONE Supply test source code to dashboard server
 - Add a proper cahngelog
 - Unfortunately say will not be reported as a step: Add say to autoscreenshot methods
 - Add some performance logs